alexklibisz/elastiknn/docs/pages/api.md

 ## Mappings

-Before indexing vectors you must define a mapping specifying one of two vector datatypes, an indexing model, and the model's parameters.
+Before indexing vectors, you first define a mapping specifying a vector datatype, an indexing model, and the model's parameters.
 This determines which queries are supported for the indexed vectors.

 ### General Structure